 For another example, let us ask the same questions about our fantasy tropes the elves, dwarves, and orcs.
-I like dwarves, girls love the elves and orcs are just badass, so I want them in my world.
 The problem is that they are overdone after 50 years of fantasy fiction, so I have to make sure they are adequately embedded in the world if I want to include them at all.

 So again I’ll try to answer some of the questions above.

-- The elves come from another world at the dawn of time. (origins)
+- The elves came from another world at the dawn of time.

-- The orcs are native to this world, and evil forces corrupted them. (origins)
+- The orcs are native to this world, and evil forces corrupted them in ages past.

-- The orcs serve the Unholy Ones; ancient gods bent on destruction. (master)
+- The orcs serve the Unholy Ones, ancient gods bent on destruction.

 So are these the characters you want to your story?
 Sounds bland?
 Ask more and better questions!
-Another round of question will dig deeper and hopefully reveal something worth keeping.
+Another round of questions will dig deeper and hopefully reveal something worth keeping.